gher-uliege/drifter-raspberry-pi/README.md

      * [Ubuntu/Linux](https://ubuntu.com/tutorials/command-line-for-beginners#3-opening-a-terminal)
      * [Mac OS](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac)
      * [Windows](https://learn.microsoft.com/en-us/powershell/scripting/windows-powershell/starting-windows-powershell?view=powershell-7.3#from-the-start-menu) and  see also [Get started with OpenSSH for Windows](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui)
+* Make sure that you find the keyboard shortcut to copy and paste commands to the terminal
 * __Connect your laptop to the same WiFi network as the raspbery Pi__ (this is important, otherwise you cannot connect to the Raspberry Pi)
 * Connect via SSH: